Gun laws in Illinois: Other state laws

 Regarding Title II weapons, the possession of automatic firearms (such as machine guns), short-barreled shotguns, and suppressors is prohibited.
 Possession of short-barreled rifles is allowed for ATF Curios and Relics license holders, or, if the rifle is historically accurate has an overall length of at least 26 inches, for members of a bona fide military reenactment group.
-While possession of a large-bore destructive device itself is not prohibited, possession of an artillery projectile, shell or grenade with over 1/4 ounce of explosive is prohibited.
+While possession of a large-bore destructive device itself is not prohibited, possession of an artillery projectile, shell, or grenade with over 1/4 ounce of explosive is prohibited.
 There is no prohibition against non-sporting shotguns (such as the Armsel Striker) deemed destructive devices by the ATF, nor is there one for AOWs (Any Other Weapons).
 There is a specific prohibition against the possession of firearms designed to appear as a wireless telephone.
+On November 25, 2022, a lawsuit that was later consolidated with another one, both of which challenge the suppressor ban, was filed.

 In Illinois, muzzleloaders and black powder guns are considered firearms.

 Illinois has no stand-your-ground law, but there is also no duty to retreat.
 The use of force is justified when a person reasonably believes that it is necessary "to prevent imminent death or great bodily harm to himself or another, or the commission of a forcible felony."
 There are some additional protections for defense against unlawful entry into a dwelling.

 Illinois has a red flag law that allows family members, police, or state's attorneys to petition a judge to issue an order to confiscate the firearms of a person deemed an immediate and present danger to themselves or others.
 The petitioner must prove by clear and convincing evidence that the person poses a danger by having a firearm.
 The hearing for issuing the order may be done without the person being present, but the person may then request a hearing, to be held within two weeks, where they may defend themselves.
 If the order of confiscation is upheld, the person's guns may be taken away, and their FOID card suspended, for up to one year.
 After that the person's guns must be returned to them, and their FOID card reinstated, unless the court finds grounds to renew the suspension.

 If a qualified medical examiner, law enforcement official, or school administrator determines that a gun owner's mental state makes them "a clear and present danger" to themselves or to others, they must report this to the Illinois State Police (ISP) within 24 hours.
 The ISP may then revoke the person's Firearm Owners Identification (FOID) card, making them ineligible to legally possess firearms.

 Building, selling, or possessing privately made firearms without serial numbers – so-called "ghost guns" – is banned in Illinois.